Tim Read

-Tim Read is an Australian politician (born 1962).
-He has been a Greens member of the Victorian Legislative Assembly since November 2018, representing the seat of Brunswick.
-A former general practitioner, and medical researcher with a PhD on the epidemiology of sexually transmitted infections, he currently serves as the Victorian Greens spokesperson for Health, Justice, Integrity and Science.
+Tim Read (1962 – 19 September 2026) was an Australian politician who was a member of the Victorian Legislative Assembly, representing the district of Brunswick from November 2018 until his death in September 2026.
+He was a member of the Victorian Greens and served as the party's spokesperson for Health, Justice, Integrity and Science; he was also a general practitioner and medical researcher, with a PhD on the epidemiology of sexually transmitted infections (STIs).

-Early life
+Early life and career

 Read was born in Melbourne in 1962.
-In 1985, he attended the University of Melbourne, where he graduated with a Bachelor of Medicine, Bachelor of Surgery degree.
-He worked as a general practitioner in a number of inner-city and suburban community health centres.

-Read began specialty training, and from 1998 was sexual health physician and became medical coordinator of the HIV clinic at the Melbourne Sexual Health Centre, and from 2005 as a sessional sexual health physician at the Royal Melbourne Hospital.
+From 1985, he attended the University of Melbourne where he graduated with a Bachelor of Medicine, Bachelor of Surgery degree.
+He worked as a general practitioner in community health.
+He began specialist training and from 1998 was a sexual-health physician.
+He later became the site principal at the Melbourne Sexual Health Centre.
+He was also a sexual health physician at the Royal Melbourne Hospital, as part of the Victorian Infectious Diseases Service.

-He completed a Postgraduate Diploma of Epidemiology in 2007, and in 2014, he completed his Doctor of Philosophy, titled 'Studies in the epidemiology of human papillomavirus, the early detection of anal cancer and the control of human immunodeficiency virus.'
-As a medical researcher Read has since published over 60 peer reviewed articles in medical literature, focusing largely on human papillomavirus, HIV treatment and prevention, and Mycoplasma genitalium.

-From 2015 he was a National Health and Medical Research Council early career research fellow at Monash University.
+In 2014, he completed his Doctor of Philosophy thesis titled "Studies in the epidemiology of human papillomavirus, the early detection of anal cancer and the control of human immunodeficiency virus".
+In 2015, he was awarded a four-year National Health and Medical Research Council Early Career Fellowship at Monash University.

+As a medical researcher, Read contributed to over 60 peer-reviewed articles in medical literature, focusing on sexual health and men who have sex with men.
+His research topics include the symptoms and treatment of mycoplasma genitalium infections, the reliability and provision of HIV tests, the effects of the human papillomavirus (HPV) vaccine on genital warts, oral HPV infection, the size of occurrences of anal cancer, and non-consensual condom removal.